st181836/Gmsh_python/README.md

 ---
 ## How to start using the Gmsh python API
 Follow the steps from the README.txt of the [official tutorial](https://gitlab.onelab.info/gmsh/gmsh/-/tree/master/tutorials/python?ref_type=heads)

-All python tutorials from the documentation can be found here
+All Python tutorials from the documentation can be found here.

 ---